Before the Devil Knows You're Dead

 Before the Devil Knows You're Dead is a 2007 American crime thriller film directed by Sidney Lumet.
 The film was written by Kelly Masterson, and stars Philip Seymour Hoffman, Ethan Hawke, Marisa Tomei, and Albert Finney.
 The title comes from the Irish saying: "May you be in heaven a full half-hour before the devil knows you're dead".
 The film unfolds in a nonlinear narrative, repeatedly going back and forth in time, with some scenes shown repeatedly from differing points of view.
-It was the last film directed by Lumet before his death in 2011.
+It was the last film Lumet directed before his death in 2011.

+Before the Devil Knows You're Dead premiered at Deauville on September 6, 2007 before being released by ThinkFilm on October 26, 2007.
 The film appeared on 21 critics' end-of-the-year top ten lists indexed by Metacritic and was selected as one of 2007's ten best American films by the American Film Institute, at the 2007 AFI Awards.

 Plot

-Note: The story is explained here in its chronological order, rather than as it is presented in the film.

-Facing an upcoming audit that will reveal his embezzlement, finance executive Andy Hanson decides to escape to Brazil.
-To raise the necessary funds, he enlists the aid of his brother, Hank, a divorced father who needs money to pay child support and tuition.
-Hank has been having an affair with Andy's wife, Gina.
+Facing an upcoming audit that will reveal he has been embezzling money from his employer, payroll manager Andy Hanson decides to flee to Brazil.
+To raise the funds he needs, he enlists the aid of his brother, Hank, a divorced father who desperately needs money to pay child support.

 Hank is well-meaning but easily dominated by Andy, a ruthless schemer.
 Andy, in turn, resents his younger and more attractive brother, whom their parents favored.

-Andy plans to rob their parents' jewelry store, to which Hank reluctantly agrees.
-Andy argues that he cannot go himself because he has been seen in the neighborhood recently.
-They assume that only Doris, an elderly employee, will be there, necessitating only a toy gun, and ensuring that insurance will make it a victimless crime.
-Andy plans to fence the jewelry via a New York City dealer his father knows, and expects to net about $120,000 from the robbery.
+Andy plans to have Hank rob their parents' jewelry store, describing it as a victimless crime because the store is insured.
+He says that he cannot go himself because he has been seen in the neighborhood recently, but that Doris, an elderly employee, will be alone in the store and that only a toy gun will be needed.
+Hank reluctantly agrees to the plan.
+Andy intends to fence the jewelry through a New York City dealer their father knows.

-Without consulting Andy, Hank hires Bobby Lasorda, an acquaintance who is an experienced thief, to help him.
-Bobby reveals a real gun and attempts the robbery himself while Hank waits in the car.
-The brothers' mother Nanette happens to be filling in for Doris, and while Bobby is distracted, Nanette grabs a hidden pistol and shoots him; he shoots her back, mortally wounding her, before she kills him with a second shot.
-She dies a week later in the hospital.
-Unsatisfied with the police investigation, her husband Charles becomes obsessed with finding information about the crime.
-Shortly after the botched robbery, Bobby's brother-in-law Dex confronts Hank and demands financial compensation for Bobby's widow, Chris, threatening to either turn him over to the police or kill him if he does not come up with the money.
+Without consulting Andy, Hank hires Bobby, an acquaintance who is an experienced thief, to help him.
+Before the robbery, Bobby reveals that he has a real gun and insists on entering the store himself while Hank waits in the car.
+The brothers' mother, Nanette, happens to be filling in for Doris, and while Bobby is distracted, Nanette grabs a hidden pistol and shoots him; he shoots her back, mortally wounding her, before she kills him with a second shot.
+Hank flees the scene.
+Nanette dies a few days later in the hospital.
+Unsatisfied with the police investigation, her husband, Charles, becomes obsessed with finding information about the crime.

+Meanwhile, Bobby's brother-in-law Dex confronts Hank and demands financial compensation for Bobby's widow, Chris, threatening to either turn him over to the police or kill him if he does not come up with the money.